Portsmouth Gaseous Diffusion Plant: Operation

-USEC ceased gaseous enrichment operations at the Portsmouth plant in May 2001 after it consolidated operations at the Paducah plant in Kentucky.
+United States Enrichment Corporation (USEC, now Centrus) ceased gaseous enrichment operations at the Portsmouth plant in May 2001 after it consolidated operations at the Paducah plant in Kentucky.
 The following year, transfer and shipping operations were also consolidated in Paducah.
 Although USEC had nine years' time and had received the funding, it ceased the Portsmouth enrichment cascade in a dirty power-down, without purging the diffusion cells.
 Geoffrey Sea wrote in September 2013 that USEC's demise will be either by creditors (by the October 2014 loan repayment deadline), "regulators who find their spines" or by "repeal of the USEC Privatization Act by Congress".

 Workers at the plant were represented by the Oil, Chemical and Atomic Workers International Union (OCAW).

 Plant operator

 The plant was operated by the Goodyear Tire and Rubber Company from its startup until 1986, when the contract was taken over by Martin Marietta.
 In 1993, USEC took overall responsibility for the Paducah and Portsmouth enrichment plants, continuing the operating contract with Martin Marietta.
 In 1995, the operator became Lockheed Martin with the merger between it and Martin Marietta.
 In May 2001, the plant ceased gaseous diffusion enrichment operations and was placed in cold standby.
 In 2006, the site work shifted into cold shutdown transition in preparation for future decontamination and decommissioning (D&D).
 In 2011, after 10 years of maintaining the enrichment facilities in a safe shutdown condition and providing general sitewide services, USEC returned the gaseous diffusion plant facilities to the U.S. Department of Energy for decontamination and decommissioning.